joachim-gassen/botex/docs/tutorials/running_an_experiment.md

 Please note that the oTree sever instance will terminate when your script terminates.

-## Retrieve the available session configurations
+## Retrieve the Available Session Configurations

 Before you can run an experiment, you might want to know which session configurations are available.
 The extension of the code shows how to retrieve the available session configurations from a running oTree server: